-As described in Section 2, the Risk Committee is responsible for overseeing Firm- and investment-level risk on behalf of Exco.
+As described in Section 2, the Risk Committee is responsible for overseeing Actis- and investment-level risk on behalf of Exco.
 The Sustainability team identify and assess sustainability risks generally, and climate change related risks specifically.
 The highest priority risks are tabled for discussion at Risk Committee.
-In relation to climate, risks considered by Risk Committee will encompass physical and transition risk and how they may impact our investment strategies and/or portfolio, as well as the Firm's competitive positioning and ambitions on strategic topics such as net zero, regulation, and reporting.
+In relation to climate, risks considered by Risk Committee will encompass physical and transition risk and how they may impact our investment strategies and/or portfolio, as well as the Actis' competitive positioning and ambitions on strategic topics such as decarbonisation, regulation, and reporting.